Creamy Turkey Barley Soup

 - Carrot, Onion, Celery, Mushrooms, and Garlic: The veggies in this soup blend classic mirepoix flavors with mushrooms and garlic.
 These give the soup tons of nutritional value along with great flavor.
 I prefer this soup with button mushrooms.
 You can use cremini mushrooms if you prefer, but I do find they add a gray hue to the broth.

-- Turkey or Chicken Broth: My favorite way to make this soup is with my leftover turkey stock or homemade chicken stock.
+- Broth: My favorite way to make this soup is with my leftover turkey stock or homemade chicken stock.
 Store-bought works too, but if you have the time, making the base from scratch is so worth it!

 - Chopped Turkey: You can use a mix of both white and dark meat, or even substitute leftover or rotisserie chicken if that's what you have on hand.